kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(f\) Multiple protests concerning the same SIR, solicitation, or contract award may be consolidated at the discretion of the ODRA Director, and assigned to a single DRO or Special Master for adjudication.

 \(g\) Procurement activities, and, where applicable, contractor performance pending resolution of a protest, shall continue during the pendency of a protest, unless there is a compelling reason to suspend all or part of the procurement activities or contractor performance.
-Pursuant to §[[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§17.15]](d) and 17.17(a), the ODRA may impose a temporary suspension and recommend suspension of award or contract performance, in whole or in part, for a compelling reason.
+Pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§§17.15]](d) and 17.17(a), the ODRA may impose a temporary suspension and recommend suspension of award or contract performance, in whole or in part, for a compelling reason.
 A decision to suspend procurement activities or contractor performance is made in writing by the Administrator or the Administrator's delegee upon recommendation of the ODRA.

 ### §17.15   Filing a protest.